NoviScl/BERT-RACE/README.md

 By: Chenglei Si (River Valley High School)

 ### Update:
 XLNet has achieved impressive gains on RACE recently.
 You may refer to my other repo: https://github.com/NoviScl/XLNet_DREAM to see how to use XLNet for multiple-choice machine comprehension problems.
+Huggingface has updated their work [pytorch_trainsformers](https://github.com/huggingface/pytorch-transformers), please refer to their repo for the documentation and more details of the new version.

 ### Implementation
 This work is based on Pytorch implementation of BERT (https://github.com/huggingface/pytorch-pretrained-BERT).
 I adapted the original BERT model to work on multiple choice machine comprehension.